sgodfrey66/Polls_and_press/readme.md

 ### **[Capstone, Part 4: Report Writeup + Technical Analysis](./part_04/)**

 By now, you're ready to apply your modeling skills to make machine learning predictions.
-Your goal for Part 4 is to develop a technical document that can be shared among your peers.
+Your goal for Part 4 is to develop a technical document (in the form of Jupyter notebook) that can be shared among your peers.

-Document your research with a summary, explaining your modeling approach as well as the strengths and weaknesses of any variables in the process.
+Document your research and analysis including a summary, an explanation of your modeling approach as well as the strengths and weaknesses of any variables in the process.
 You should provide insight into your analysis, using best practices like cross validation or applicable prediction metrics.

 - **Goal**: Detailed report and code with a summary of your statistical analysis, model, and evaluation metrics.
 - **Due**: April 6, 2018 (Friday)